danielchalef/mrfparse/README.md

 ## Parquet Schema

 See the models in [`models/mrf.go`](pkg/mrfparse/models/mrf.go) for the parquet schema.

-## Requirements
-- A CPU with both AVX2 and CLMUL is required (the parser uses the [simdjson-go](https://github.com/minio/simdjson-go), which does not yet support ARM64 NEON)
-- 6GB of RAM (though I'd like to reduce this)
-- Adequate temporal storage for intermediate data files.

 ## How the core parser works
 An MRF file is split into a set of JSON documents using a fork of [`jsplit`](https://github.com/dolthub/jsplit) that has been modified to supportreading and writing to cloud storage and use as a Go module. `jsplit` generates a root document and set of `provider-reference` and `in-network-rates` files.
 These files are in NDJSON format, allowing them to be consumed memory efficently.
 They are parsed line by line using [`simdjson-go`](https://github.com/minio/simdjson-go) and output to a parquet dataset.